Required preliminary examinations

-If your child is currently of infant age, the operation is ideally planned for around the child’s first birthday due to the general constitution and anatomical considerations.
+If your child is currently an infant, the operation will ideally be planned around the child’s first birthday due to general constitution and anatomical considerations.

 Actions before the operation

-Cochlear implants are carried out across Austria in many ENT-clinics .
-You get the best therapeutic and surgical care in all of these institutions so you can be confident in choosing a clinic near you.
+Cochlear implantations are performed in many ENT-clinics across Austria.
+You get the best therapeutic and surgical care in all of these institutions so you can be confident to choose a clinic near you.

-A cold might lead to the operation date being postponed.
-As these dates are most set far in advance, you should protect your child for one to two weeks before, and if possible avoid situations where a cold might be caught.
+A cold could lead to the postponment of the surgery appointment.
+As these dates are most set far in advance, you should protect your child for one to two weeks before the appointment and avoid situations where a cold might be caught.

-Please check together with your paediatrician the list of medicines that your child might take regularly.
-Some medicines might be a problem in respect of an operation due to their ingredients and must be discontinued or adjusted in good time.
+Please check the list of medicines that your child might take regularly together with your paediatrician.
+Some medicines might be a problem in connection with surgery due to their ingredients and must be discontinued or adjusted in good time beforehand.

-A comprehensive internal medical examination is standard before any operation and ensures a complication-free operation and recovery procedure.
+A comprehensive internal medical examination is standard procedure before any surgery and ensures a complication-free operation and recovery procedure.

-In the event that you child has already been fitted on one side with a CI or hearing aid, it is helpful to hand the device to the responsible care staff shortly before the operation, so that you child can hear again immediately after the operation in the recovery room.
-Usually, the staff in CI clinics are tuned and trained to work together perfectly.
+If your child has already been fitted on one side with a CI or hearing aid, it is helpful to hand the device to the responsible care staff shortly before the operation, so that your child can hear again in the recovery room immediately after the operation.
+Usually, the staff in CI clinics are coordinated and trained to work together perfectly.